-Get the full story: See all of our coverage of the past 50 years in government
+Get the full story: See all of our special report.

 At the same time, retirement of the last of the government "employees for life" results in a brain drain of government experience.
 "The upside is refreshed thinking becomes possible," McGrath says.
 "The downside is a loss of practical experience that stops reinvention of the wheel."